mor1/g54ccs-labs/02-python/README.md

 Python has a wide range of string manipulation functions and methods.
 This demonstrates some simple ones:

-+ Multiplying a string by a number repeats the string containing that many repeats;
++ Multiplying a string by a number repeats the string the specified number of times;
 + Adding two strings together concatenates them; and
-+ Invoking a string's `split` method creates a list of strings by dividing the original string where it contains any character in the parameter.
++ Invoking a string's `split` method creates a list of strings by dividing the original string where it contains any character in the parameter (in this case, splits the string `s` on every `:` character).

 Lists
 -----